Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Model and theory

 \subsubsection{Adsorption Kinetics for Counterion Condensation}

 In light of these observations, we propose that charge renormalization can be interpreted as an adsorption process.
-This perspective is further supported by its established role in models of dynamical charge regulation \cite{shulepov-1995, biesheuvel-2002, dukhin-1990}.
-Additionally, adsorption-based frameworks are frequently employed in studies of linear flexible polyions, \cite{muthukumar-2004, ghosh-2024, shi-2021, lo-2008, radhakrishnan-2022} and, to a lesser extent, in studies of globular polyions \cite{nikam-2020}.
+This interpretation is consistent with its established role in models of dynamical charge regulation.\cite{shulepov-1995, biesheuvel-2002, dukhin-1990} Adsorption-based frameworks are also widely used in studies of linear flexible polyions,\cite{muthukumar-2004, ghosh-2024, shi-2021, lo-2008, radhakrishnan-2022} and, to a lesser extent for globular polyions.\cite{nikam-2020}

-A wide variety of models exist for describing adsorption kinetics, differing in their level of complexity \cite{ho-2000}.
-In the absence of experimental data specific to our model system that could guide a more informed choice, we adopt a simple and widely used approach based on first-order kinetics \cite{ho-2000, simonin-2016, rudzinski-2006}
+A wide range of models exists for describing adsorption kinetics, varying in complexity \cite{ho-2000}.
+In the absence of experimental data specific to our system that could justify a more elaborate model, we adopt a simple and widely used pseudo-first-order kinetic scheme \cite{ho-2000, simonin-2016, rudzinski-2006}

-where $N_{ads, eq} (\eta)$ is the equilibrium number of adsorbed counterions on a single colloid, $N_{ads}(t)$ is the number of adsorbed counterions at time $t$, and $k$ is the adsorption rate constant.
-Assuming all counterions are monovalent, we can directly relate these quantities to the adsorbed charge $N_{ads, eq} (\eta) = Z_{ads, eq} (\eta)$ and $N_{ads} (t) = Z_{ads} (t)$.
-Following Diehl and Levin, we define the renormalized charge $Z^* = Z - Z_{ads}$ \cite{diehl-2004}, where $Z$ is the bare colloidal charge arising from dissociation reactions at the surface of the colloids, and $-Z_{ads}$ reflects the decrease in effective charge stemming from counterion adsorption.
-In our system, the bare charge can be treated as time-independent, since the colloidal surface groups are strongly acidic and thus largely insensitive to local density variations, as shown in Fig. \ref{fig:cube_multi_figure_1}a.
-Consequently, we set $dZ/dt = 0$, or equivalently, $Z = Z_{eq}$.
-Substituting this into the kinetic equation, we now find the following differential equation for the time evolution of the renormalized charge
+where $N_{ads, eq} (\eta)$ is the equilibrium number of adsorbed counterions on a single colloid and $N_{ads}(t)$ is the number of adsorbed counterions at time $t$. {For simplicity, we assume that the adsorption rate $k$ is constant, independent of counterion concentration, and equal to the desorption rate.} Assuming all counterions are monovalent, we can identify the number of adsorbed counterions with the adsorbed charge, $N_{ads, eq} (\eta) = Z_{ads, eq} (\eta)$ and $N_{ads} (t) = Z_{ads} (t)$.
+Following Diehl and Levin, we define the renormalized charge as $Z^* = Z - Z_{ads}$,\cite{diehl-2004} where $Z$ is the bare colloid charge arising from surface dissociation reactions, and $-Z_{ads}$ represents the reduction due to counterion adsorption.
+In our system, the bare charge can be treated as constant, since the surface groups are strongly acidic and thus largely insensitive to local density variations, as shown in Fig. \ref{fig:cube_multi_figure_1}(a).
+Hence, we set $dZ/dt = 0$, or equivalently, $Z = Z_{eq}$.
+Substituting this relation into the kinetic equation yields a differential equation for the time evolution of the renormalized charge